tiroh/ports-doc/types.rst

 ``Success`` cannot be instantiated.
 Instead, you can use the static ``Success.INSTANCE`` member. ``Failure`` provides both a constructor and a static default instance ``Failure.INSTANCE``.

+The ``Failure`` type is used for streamlining exceptions.
+Please see :doc:`requests` and :doc:`exception-handling` for more information.

 Pair, PairX, Triple, TripleX
 ============================